 The concert opened with the Concerto funebre for solo violin and string orchestra by Karl Amadeus Hartmann (1905 – 1963).
-Hartmann spent his entire life in Germany, in Munich, also through WWII, and even though he was vehemently opposed to the Nazis.
+Hartmann spent his entire life in Germany, in Munich, also through WWII.
+Even though he was vehemently opposed to the Nazis.
 Superficially, he seemed to cooperate with the Nazis.
 However, he was devastated by what was happening in his country.
 Still, the love for his home country was strong enough to make him stay in Munich.

 In 1939, he wrote a Musik der Trauer (“music of mourning”) for solo violin and string orchestra, which he later renamed to Concerto funebre.
-He described this work as having four movements that all transition to each other.
-Here he described his despair about the political situation.
-In the two outer movements, he incorporated chorales.
-The first movement quotes a chorale that is actually a war song from the time of the Hussite wars in the first half of the 15th century.
+The work has four movements that all transition to each other.
+In this composition, Hartmann described his despair about the political situation.
+The two outer movements incorporate chorales.
+The chorale in the first movement is actually a war song from the time of the Hussite wars in the first half of the 15th century.
 Later, this became a symbol of protest of the Czechs against the Austrian regime, and it was used by Bedřich Smetana (1824 – 1884) in the movements Tábor and Blanik from Ma vlást (My Country).
 By using this chorale in his concerto, Hartmann protested against the German occupation of parts of Czechoslovakia in the Sudetenland crisis in 1939.

 The last movement quotes another chorale, Unsterbliche Opfer (Immortal Victims), originally used on a funeral ceremony for the victims of the February revolution 1917.
 The conductor and composer Hermann Scherchen (1891 – 1966, also Hartmann’s teacher and mentor), had picked this up in the Ural, where he was held captive during WWI.
 Scherchen later added German lyrics that made it popular in the worker’s movements.
 These chorales were hidden enough in the concerto not to be noted by the authorities.